8 best ergonomic office chairs that make working from home more comfortable

 With all this considered, we’ve tried and tested a range of chairs to to help you find most comfortable desk companion.

 You can trust our independent reviews.
 We may earn commission from some of the retailers, but we never allow this to influence selections, which are formed from real-world testing and expert advice.
 This revenue helps us to fund journalism across The Independent.

-This classic desk chair has set the bar for support and relief since the seventies.
-It’s super adjustable.
-The arms can be turned or slid back and forth to find the ideal support for your arms, the back angle can be altered independently of the seat, and there’s even a hand pump enabling the user to set the amount of support given to the lower back.
+This classic desk chair has set the bar for support and relief since the Seventies.
+It’s super-adjustable.
+The arms can be turned or slid back and forth to find the ideal support, the back angle can be altered independently of the seat, and there’s even a hand pump enabling the user to set the amount of support given to the lower back.

 If you’re looking for a highly adjustable chair to support you through your long, hard shifts, this could be the one.
 Another advantage of the logic 400 is its robustness.
 Its metal legs feel strong, stout and made to last, and the seat can easily be unclipped and replaced if damaged.

 Langley Street Olmstead mid-back desk chair: £137.99, Wayfair